BlakeBild/Tiny_Monster_Trainer/README.md

 ------- |"Obscurity"     | Darkness   | Mysticism
 ------- |"Rue"           | Mind       | Mysticism

+updates as of 3/26/22:
+Fixed issue where the worldseed wasn't assigned to the player block and the game would always load the default 0 world
+slowed down scrolling text on open screen

 updates as of 1/19/22:
 Fixed issue where you could go above the max amount for some skills